KIA Oval Corporate Hospitality

-KIA Oval Hospitality Tickets and Corporate Packages – England v Australia and England v India
+KIA Oval Hospitality Tickets and Corporate Packages

-The Kia Oval in Kennington, south London is home to Surrey County Cricket Club – formed in 1845 and one of the most historic sports clubs in the UK.
+The Kia Oval in Kennington, south London, is home to Surrey County Cricket Club – formed in 1845 and one of the most historic sports clubs in the UK.
 It has also staged International cricket there since 1880 and was the ground where the Ashes were born in 1882.

 Formed in 1845 at the local Horns Tavern, great players include Sir Jack Hobbs, Jim Laker, Peter May, Sir Alec Bedser, Alec Stewart, Graham Thorpe and Mark Butcher.

-In the twentieth century, 1938 saw Sir Len Hutton achieve the highest ever recorded Test Match score by an Englishman at The Oval before, ten years on, Sir Donald Bradman, the great Australian and arguably the best ever cricketer, played his final innings at the ground, just failing to score the four runs he required for a Test Match average of 100.
+In the twentieth century, 1938 saw Sir Len Hutton achieve the highest ever recorded Test Match score by an Englishman at The Oval before, ten years on, Sir Donald Bradman, the great Australian and arguably the best cricketer, played his final innings at the ground, just failing to score the four runs he required for a Test Match average of 100.

-Later the ground became a home from home for the all-conquering West Indies teams of the 1970s and 1980s, with Michael Holding taking 8/92 in 1976 and Sir Vivian Richards hitting 291 in the same match.
+Later the ground became a home from home for the all-conquering West Indies teams of the 1970s and 1980s, with Michael Holding taking 8/92 in 1976 and Sir Vivian Richards hitting 291 in the exact match.

 Away from cricket, some say The Oval is where English team sport was founded.

-In 1870 the ground hosted the first ever International football match in England – between England and Scotland – and two years later, in 1872, the first ever FA Cup Final between Wanderers and Engineers, won 1-0 by the Wanderers.
+In 1870 the ground hosted the first-ever International football match in England – between England and Scotland – and two years later, in 1872, the first-ever FA Cup Final between Wanderers and Engineers, won 1-0 by the Wanderers.
 The Engineers gained a measure of revenge in 2012 when the ground re-staged the match, winning 7-1.

-The same year, 1872, the ground was the venue for the first ever Rugby Union fixture to be played in England, between England and Scotland.
+The same year, 1872, the ground was the venue for the first-ever Rugby Union fixture to be played in England, between England and Scotland.

-It has kept the name of Peter May, one of the all-time greatest captains in the history of Surrey CCC and a boyhood hero to a generation of cricket fans, with the neighbouring Laker Stand becoming the Lock/Laker Stand to pay homage to the enduring spin partnership between Jim Laker and Tony Lock that helped May deliver all that success to the club in the 1950s.
+It has kept the name of Peter May, one of the all-time greatest captains in the history of Surrey CCC and a boyhood hero to a generation of cricket fans, with the neighbouring Laker Stand becoming the Lock/Laker Stand to pay homage to the enduring spin partnership between Jim Laker and Tony Lock that helped May deliver all that success to the Club in the 1950s.